JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 ## Keywords
 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/database.JPG" height="200">

-**Database** - A table makes a structured and organised database with data
+**Database** -A structured and organised set of data, for example stored in a table

 **Information** - data with context